f1nal3/Juniorgram/Docs/Cryptography.md

 Connection stages:

 1. Setting up an anonymous connection.
 2. Connection verification.
-If it fails, the server cannot be sure that it is working with a real client.
+If it fails, the kernel cannot be sure that it is working with a real client.
-3. If the client has confirmed that he is the one the server knows, a shared key is generated (used for symmetric encryption).
+3. If the client has confirmed that he is the one the kernel knows, a shared key is generated (used for symmetric encryption).
-4. As a result of generation, both the client and the server have a key, but they cannot be sure that the other side has exactly the same one.
+4. As a result of generation, both the client and the kernel have a key, but they cannot be sure that the other side has exactly the same one.
 To do this, the client sends an encrypted message with known content.
-If the server decrypted and received the correct values, it is assumed that both parties received the same key.
+If the kernel decrypted and received the correct values, it is assumed that both parties received the same key.